diamond-diadem/diamond-diadem.github.io/content/en/codes/start-here/home.md

 <table>
     <caption>
-        And more to be added
+        And more to be added!
     </caption>
     <thead>
         <tr>